List of Best Accounting Books of all time

 by Mike Piper

-The first baby step into the accounting world needs to cautiously tread, considering you do not want to run away with fright with the in-depth details and heavy terminology.
-This book by Piper keeps things straight and simple with practical and simple examples that help elucidate the concepts without the unnecessary jargon of the technicalities.
-The basic concepts of topics like Accounting Equation and its significance, reading and preparing financial statements, calculation, and interpretation of several different financial ratios and the concepts and assumptions behind Generally Accepted Accounting Principles (GAAP) are explained sufficiently in a concise manner.
-The accounting textbook is a quick read for the early beginners gripping them till the end as well as helping the novice to refresh their concepts.
+The first baby step into the accounting world needs to be cautiously tread, considering you do not want to run away with fright with the in-depth details and heavy terminology.
+This accounting book by Piper keeps things straight and simple with practical and simple examples that help elucidate the concepts without the unnecessary jargon of the technicalities.
+The basic concepts of topics like Accounting Equation and their significance, reading and preparing financial statements, calculation, and interpretation of several different financial ratios, and the concepts and assumptions behind Generally Accepted Accounting Principles (GAAP) are explained sufficiently concisely.
+The accounting textbook is a quick read for the early beginners gripping them till the end and helping the novice refresh their concepts

 #2 – A Brief History of Economic Genius Paperback